-- There are over 200 stairs to the viewing point and there is no lift access for disable people that I am aware off.
+- There are over 200 stairs to the viewing point and there is no lift access for disabled people that I am aware off.
 However, I think that the view from where you can drive up to before the stairs is just as good.

 - It also gets really busy here and the viewing point is not big.
 If you want some great pictures go either early in the morning or in the afternoon when there should be less people.

 The Tarsier is one of the cutest things that I have seen and reminds me of Gizmo the mogwai from the Gremlins movie, before it gets water on it.
 The Trasier is considered to be one of the unique primates in the world and will definitely make anyone’s heart melt.
 Especially with their tiny little body and its huge eyes (each eye is actually heavier than its brain).

 Dating back forty million years, the Philippines Tarsier is Bohol’s tourism mascot.
 A nocturnal primate with big eyes, long tail, and distinctive hands and feet, the Tarsier is one of the world’s oldest land species.

 To protect the Tarsier from being mistreated, a 25 hectare, Tarsier Conservation Area has been constructed in the Upper Bonbon, Loboc town.
 The wooded sanctuary is a safe haven for the Tarsiers and also makes it easy for visitors to view these little inhabitants.